 Forestry Public Private Partnerships

-IORA has developed a singular platform for building partnerships for forestry that help leverage resources from public and private sector and channelizing them into interventions for forest conservation and enhancement, identified through scientific research using various methodologies, tools and techniques.
+IORA has developed a singular platform for building partnerships for forestry that help leverage resources from a public and private sector and channelizing them into interventions for forest conservation and enhancement, identified through scientific research using various methodologies, tools, and techniques.
 This platform is designed to focus on geographical areas, pressures on forests and other environmental resources, developmental needs of the communities and mandates of the investing partners.

 Partnerships to support forestry interventions are formulated by IORA with a comprehensive approach to ensure that sufficient resources are leveraged for each aspect of the intervention, including planning, implementation, monitoring, and reporting.
 Simultaneously, IORA aims to create a self-sustainable system for each intervention that can continue to support the initiative in the long run.